nisargushah/Machine-Learning-from-scratch/Naive bayes classifier/README.md

 # Naive Bayes

 This document will guide you through how the naive bayes works and how it is implemented in the code.
-Please use the Table of content if you want to skip a part
+Please use the Table of contents if you want to skip a part

-# Table of Content
+# Table of Contents

 * [Theory behing Naive Bayes](#theory-behind-naive-bayes)
   * [What is a Classification problem ?](#what-is-classification-problem)